 The unit chair/director and the faculty shall meet to discuss and attempt to resolve any disagreements they have before the final annual evaluation is submitted.
 In the case that a disagreement in the annual evaluation is not resolved between the unit Chair/Director and the faculty, the faculty should document his/her disagreement in a rebuttal letter for inclusion in the faculty annual evaluation file.

 Documentation for Evaluation: Every faculty member, regardless of rank or tenure status, will prepare an annual report.
-This report should describe the faculty members’ accomplishments in teaching, scholarly activity/research, and service (as appropriately based on the Annual Assignment) during the year being evaluated, and any other information deemed pertinent by the faculty member or requested by the chair/director.
+This report should describe the faculty member’s accomplishments in teaching, scholarly activity/research, and service (as appropriate, based on the Annual Assignment) during the year being evaluated, and any other information deemed pertinent by the faculty member or requested by the chair/director.
 Examples of such “other information” can include indicators of special recognition of the faculty member by the scholastic community, special service endeavors, external awards, and the like.
 The report should indicate how the faculty member collects data from students, peers, and their own self-reflection and then how that data is being used to improve their teaching.
 The report is to be accompanied by an up-to-date vita.
 The evaluation report must be completed online (https://academic.fiu.edu/panther180/) no later than the last day of the academic year.
 The chair/director will provide a written annual review for each faculty member documenting their performance and associated ratings in various aspects of research, teaching, and service, according to the distribution provided in the “Annual Assignment”.
 The chair/director will meet with each faculty member, as described in the “Procedures” above.
 Each faculty member will have the opportunity to respond in Panther180 to the chair’s/director’s written evaluation in accordance with the Collective Bargaining Agreement.

 Annual Assignment of Chairs and School Directors: Currently, there is no Panther180 workflow for annual assignments of Chair.
 Until the workflow is created, the Dean will notate the current year annual assignment of the chair in the annual evaluation of the prior year’s performance.
 Notably, Chairs/Directors do not have a 100% administrative assignment.
 It is expected that Chairs/Directors who are tenured faculty have at least a 23% research assignment and that all chairs have no more than a 70% administrative assignment.
 The administrative assignment will be based on the size and complexity of the unit, and extraordinarily large units may be allowed to have a second Associate Chair/Director to allow for the administrative assignment to not exceed the stated limit.
 The annual evaluation of the Chair/Director will include an overall numerical score following the same rating scale as faculty.